anthonyhauck/aecSpace/README.md

 The sympy library handling geometric transformations might be a bit slow.
 I'll be profiling to track down the most constly operations.

-Please leave questions and comments.
+# Contact

-Anthony Hauck | Black Arts Consulting
+Please leave questions and comments here or send to the e-mail address below:

-anthony |at| blackarts.co
+Anthony Hauck | Black Arts Consulting anthony |at| blackarts.co